 Earthing has now been found to be so beneficial that many top athletes - including swimmers, NFL football players, triathletes, and motorcycle racers - routinely ground themselves.

 Earthing affects the metabolism of the entire body at the cellular level.
 Our hypothesis, which becomes more obvious with every study, indicates that grounded individuals have a different, hardier, and healthier physiology than ungrounded individuals.
 As more research rolls out, we may find that we need to rewrite physiology books!

 For all of the fascinating details, I encourage you to read my book Earthing:The Most Important Health Discovery Ever? that I wrote with Clint Ober and health writer Martin Zucker.
 It's my opinion that whoever reads this book will never look at the ground beneath their feet the same way.

 Stephen Sinatra, MD, FACC, FACN, CNS, is a board-certified cardiologist and certified bioenergetic analyst with more than 35 years of experience in helping patients prevent and reverse heart disease.
 His specialty is integrative cardiology that combines conventional medical treatments with complementary nutritional and psychological therapies.

-Note: Complimentary Earthing books and products were provided for evaluation purposes as part of the Q and A with Dr Sinatra.
+Complimentary Earthing books and products were provided for evaluation purposes for a Q and A with Dr Sinatra on Earthing.